L1ngan/Reuzel/README.md

     g++ -std=c++11 ThreadPool.cpp Thread.cpp example.cpp -lpthread -o example

 Then run the executable like this:
     ./example

 if you want to run the test example:
     make
     ./Reuzel

 ## Basic Usage

-1. Include the header file in your source file
+1. Include the header file in your source file:'#include "ThreadPool.h"'
-2. Create a thread pool, set max size of task queue, and create worker threads
+2. Create a thread pool:'ThreadPool thpool'
+3. Set max size of task queue, and create worker threads:'setMaxQueueSize(), start()'
-3. Add task to the pool
+4. Add task to the pool:'addTask()'

 ## Contribution